analytiq-hub/sigagent.github.io/_posts/2023-07-04-airbyte-dagster-langchain-example.md

     cd ~/build
     git clone https://github.com/airbytehq/airbyte.git
     cd airbyte
+    # Edit BASIC_AUTH_PASSWORD in .env from the default
     ./run-ab-platform.sh
     ```
 * Once you see an Airbyte banner, the UI is ready to go at [http://localhost:8000](http://localhost:8000).
 It actually runs at `0.0.0.0:8000`.